Are you looking to automate tests with Selenium but can’t get the correct version of ChromeDriver? You’re not alone.

 Find the ChromeDriver version that matches your Chrome browser and OS, and download the right file for your system:

-- Navigate to Stable version section.
+- Navigate to the Stable version section.

 - Windows: chromedriver-win64.zip